victorDeveloper0821/victorDeveloper0821.github.io/content/post/optimize-your-docker-image.en.md

 Categories: ['Devops']
 DisableComments: false
 toc: true
-draft: true
+draft: false
 ---
 ## Key Concept of Docker

 Before discussing the optimization of Docker image files, let's briefly introduce the purpose and origin of Docker.

 The popularity of Docker stems from its ability to standardize the running versions of applications.
-The pain point it aims to solve is that the project environment can run smoothly on any computer, in any environment, with just a few commands, without the need for complicated preliminary work.。
+The pain point it aims to solve is that the project environment can run smoothly on any computer, in any environment, with just a few commands, without the need for complicated preliminary work.

 ## 3 things you need to know in Docker：
 - Registry: A space for storing Docker image files, similar to services like GitHub, for example: DockerHub, Google Container Registry.